 Apart from safety concerns, the presence of so much cloud didn’t bother me so much because its absence could make for the sort of day when lazing rather than more strenuous activity would be the more tempting.
 So, while temperatures weren’t what they might have been, it was still hot sweaty work on the way uphill from Minffordd.
 In hindsight, my starting point probably should have been the car park at the junction of the B4405 and the A487 but I pottered down the former to following my intended right of way as the map showed it.
 You could say that I was taking a safety first approach on my first visit to the locality but it offered the opportunity to find my bearings and that can never be a bad thing, even if road traffic required a little negotiation.

 Craig-Cwm Amarch looked quite impressive when it came into view.
-Low cloud was wont to envelope me and anyone at this ca. 700 metres height from time to time and the 791 metres summit in question got cloaked too; the accompanying drop in temperature was the reason for my wrapping up warmer.
+Low clouds were wont to envelop me and anyone at this ca. 700 metres height sporadically and the 791 metres summit in question got cloaked too; the accompanying decline in temperature was the reason for my wrapping up warmer.
 Keeping a respectable distance from the edge, I left the peopled Craig-Cwm Amarch to cross Craig Cau for Penygadair.
-This may have meant a very noticeable height loss and subsequent regain but my legs weren’t complaining too much as Cadair Idris’ highest point came quickly enough.
+This may have meant a very noticeable height loss and subsequent regain, but my legs weren’t complaining too much as Cadair Idris’ highest point came quickly enough.

 Return train journey from Macclesfield to Machynlleth and 32/X32 return bus trip from Machynlleth to Minffordd.